ptitSeb/box86/docs/USAGE.md

 #### BOX86_DYNAREC_X87DOUBLE
 Force the use of Double for x87 emulation
-* 0 : Try to use float when possible for x87 emulation (faster)
+* 0 : Try to use float when possible for x87 emulation (faster, Default)
 * 1 : Only use Double for x87 emulation (slower, may be needed for some specific games, like Crysis were it's enable automatically)

 #### BOX86_DYNAREC_FASTNAN